bhsw/concurrent-ws/README.md

 # concurrent-ws

 An implementation of WebSockets ([RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455)) for Swift 5.5 and above, featuring an API based on Swift Concurrency (tasks and async/await).
-The minimum supported platforms are macOS 10.15+ (Catalina) and iOS 15+.

-**IMPORTANT**: This software should be considered alpha-quality at this time, as the API is subject to change at any time.
+**NOTE**: Swift Concurrency is still a relatively new technology.
+I personally haven't run into any issues with it, but I know there have been rough spots, particularly in earlier releases.
+It appears that there may still be some churn until Swift 6 is reached, so you may want to consider it an experimental technology for now.
+In any event, I'd recommend targetting only the latest toolchain (Swift 5.6) and platforms (macOS 12.x or iOS 15.x).

 [![Swift](https://github.com/bhsw/concurrent-ws/actions/workflows/swift.yml/badge.svg)](https://github.com/bhsw/concurrent-ws/actions/workflows/swift.yml)